interlinksoftware/integrationhub/templates/db-to-db/readme.md

 ### Creating a pipeline

-You will need to create a pipeline to use a template.
-A sample pipeline definition is detailed in the README for each version of the template under the relevant directory, use that as a base for your pipeline.
+You will see the template listed within web-based application after you have installed the templates.
+Define a pipeline as you would through the web interface.